 Or could it just have been that Remus, although he claimed to have forgiven Black for betraying his secret to Snape, could never quite treat him with the same degree of openness afterward, and Black found this reserve suspicious?
-And then once Remus started hanging out with the other werewolves...(Note: considering the final realization of the true purpose of the werewolf caper, this theory no nonger plays.)
+And then once Remus started hanging out with the other werewolves...(Note: considering my final realization of the true purpose of the werewolf caper, this theory no nonger plays.)

 This particular interpretation also offers us a hint regarding my first observation of the conversation between the three teachers in the Three Broomsticks.